How to write conversational content: 10 simple tips and examples

 I read through the text as if I’m having a conversation out loud with a person.
 Wherever I naturally pause to take a breath, I make a paragraph break.

-7. Use active voice
+7. Use an active voice

-Using passive voice can make sentences feel more complicated and harder to understand.
+Using a passive voice can make sentences feel more complicated and harder to understand.
 In contrast, the active voice is clear and to the point.

 For example:

-• “Your order will be processed by our team soon” (passive)
+“Your order will be processed by our team soon” (passive)

-• “Our team will process your order soon” (active)
+“Our team will process your order soon” (active)

 The active version is much more likely to inspire confidence.